pm5/ansible-role-drupal/README.md

 Ansible Role: Drupal
 ====================

-Ansible role to setup a Drupal web site following the practices on http://drupalorganised.com
+Ansible role to provision a Drupal web site.

+You don't really need this if you already have Drupal code and database deployed on the server.

 Requirements
 ------------